What's a HELOC and When Should You Use One?

 - Your costs could quickly rise: Many HELOCs have variable interest rates.
 The changing rates can impact how much interest accrues and your monthly payments, making it difficult to budget.
 You’ll also want to beware of when your draw period ends and how much your repayment period payments will be, or if you’ll owe a large balloon payment.

 While a HELOC can be a helpful tool, particularly when you can borrow against your home to increase the value (and comfort) of your home, it’s not a one-size-fits-all solution.
-If you’re looking for more personalized guidance with budgeting, debt, or finding the right loan, schedule an appointment with one of our trained counselors.
+The best way to access affordable loan and credit products is to improve your overall financial health.
+For a free, confidential review of your financial situation, credit counseling is available 24/7, online and by phone.